 A load detector does not need to be wired to the slave MMs, only the master MM.
-The load detector input on the slave MMs can be left open circuit; it will not be error checked during multi-burner operation.
+The load detector input on the slave MMs can be left open circuit.

-For hand and low flame hold modes, the inputs must be wired to terminals 94 and 95, respectively, on the master MM No inputs are required on the slave MMs.
+For hand and low flame hold modes, the inputs must be wired to terminals 94 and 95 respectively on the Master MM, no inputs are required on the Slave MMs for Hand Mode or Low Flame-Hold modes.

-For sequencing with multi-burner, the Master MMs can be connected via terminals 27 and 28 in a daisy chain configuration.
+For sequencing with multi-burner, the Master MMs can be connected via terminals 27 and 28 in a daisy-chain configuration.
 Option 16 should be set to 1 or 3 on all master MMs.
-If the all the MMs are connected to a DTI, then they should all be connected be via terminals 27 and 28 in a daisy chain configuration, including the slave MMs, Option 16 should be set to 0 on all slave MMs.
+If all the MMs are connected to a DTI, then they should all be connected be via terminals 27 and 28 in a daisy chain configuration, including the slave MMs, Option 16 should be set to 0 on all slave MMs.
 This would allow the DTI to gather information from all the MMs in the loop.
-The lead boiler switch should only be wired to terminal 88 on the master MMs.
+The lead boiler switch should only be wired to terminal 88 on the Master MMs.

-If there is a loss in communications between the MMs, all of them will open their internal stat and a 'multi-burner communications fault' alarm will occur.
+If there is a loss of communications between the MMs, all of them will open their internal stat and a 'multi-burner communications fault' alarm will occur.
 They will all shut down and only start once all are communicating via the multi-burner link.